karthickal/posit-oediv/README.md

 * Prevents data piracy by not transferring the video to the server for processing.

 #### working:
-* The application uses 2 models to achieve its purpose.
+* The application uses 2 oflline machine learning models to achieve its purpose.
 * The first model identifies different products and the persons in the scene on the fly and classifies them according to the product ID and the face ID of the celebrity.
 * When the posit layer is enabled, the identified products are run against the second model which then creates a unique 128-bit fingerprint which closely represents the object on the screen and other meta-data of the products.
 * The above scenario happens offline.
 When the user wishes to buy any product, the generated 128-bit fingerprint is sent to the server which gives the URL of the market place to the buy the closely related product.